-Located on the shores of Lake Michigan, you'll arrive in Chicago around 4pm.
-Check into the historic Palmer House Hilton hotel which has the distinction of being America's longest continually operating hotel.
-Walk in the footsteps of Judy Garland, Frank Sinatra and Ella Fitzgerald.
+Located on the shores of Lake Michigan, you'll adore Chicago.
+Check into the historic Palmer House Hilton which has the distinction of hosting famous names like Judy Garland, Frank Sinatra and Ella Fitzgerald.

-The next day, start with a Chicago hop-on/hop-off trolley tour of the city, which covers 13 miles and stops along the Magnificent Mile, Millenium Park, Navy Pier and the John Hancock Tower.
-Shop, try Chicago's signature deep dish pizza and enjoy your time in this favourite Bon Voyage city.
+The next day, start with a Chicago hop-on/hop-off trolley tour of the city with stops along the Magnificent Mile, Millennium Park, Navy Pier and the John Hancock Tower.
+Be sure to try Chicago's signature deep dish pizza and Garrett Popcorn!

-Amtrak's Lake Shore Limited will breeze past historic points of interest and some of the nation's most beautiful shorelines on the final leg of your adventure through Indiana, Ohio and New York State before arriving in the Big Apple at 6.30pm.
-Check into the stylish Affinia Hotel before hitting the bright lights of Times Square.
+Amtrak's Lake Shore Limited will breeze past historic points of interest and some of the nation's most beautiful shorelines on the final leg of your adventure through Indiana, Ohio and New York State before arriving in the Big Apple.
+Check into your hotel before hitting the bright lights of Times Square.

 In the evening, head for Broadway and enjoy a top show.
-Bon Voyage can pre-book in advance for you and offer suggestions for pre/post theatre dining.
+Bon Voyage can pre-book it and offer suggestions for pre/post theatre dining.